Xjph/SFVNetcodeFix/README.md

 crossplay off, leaving both platforms with a smaller matchmaking pool.
 Meanwhile, PC players are left with the unappealing choice of using the mod, lagswitching half their opponents, or not using it, and getting lagswitched instead.
 The situation is very bad.
-What's more, Capcom might change the game so that the mod doesn't work any more.
+What's more, given the problems caused, Capcom might change the game so that the mod doesn't work any more.

 This version puts compatibility front and center, while maintaining equal or better performance compared to the original.
 This should work with modded,